About Us

 The Evolving Role of Digital Assets

 The ways we create, trade, and manage value are shifting rapidly as more assets move into digital form.
 Since 2009, blockchain technology has enabled new categories such as NFTs, cryptocurrencies, tokenized assets, and Central Bank digital currencies.
 This transformation is opening new markets, changing how industries operate, and creating opportunities for innovation.
-The Center works with faculty to bring these concepts into UC Berkeley’s engineering courses, giving students access to industry-leading tools, real-world applications, and experiential learning.
+The Center works with faculty and researchers to bring these concepts into UC Berkeley’s engineering courses, giving students access to industry-leading tools, real-world applications, and experiential learning.

 Examples of Digital Assets: